usethesource/rascal-website/courses/GettingStarted/MavenPlugin/CompileMojo/CompileMojo.md

     - "rascal:compile"
 ---

 All Rascal projects are assumed to be configured via a Maven `pom.xml` file.
-To use the Rascal compler via the `mvn rascal:compile` goal:
+To use the Rascal compiler via the `mvn rascal:compile` goal:
 1. The Rascal compiler is made available to the project via adding a proper `<plugin>` tag for the `rascal-maven-plugin`.
 1. Dependencies on other Rascal or JVM-based projects are declared in with `<dependency>` tags.
 1. Running `mvn compile` or `mvn package` or `mvn install` will trigger the compiler, reporting errors, warnings and other information on the go.